Ordinary Linear Regression in R

 am = 1), and the coefficient for the weight variable.
 Our formula would be something like:

 We’d have the same slope, but different y-intercepts (but barely!)

 We could plot it like this.
 Note that the lines are very hard to distinguish as they almost coincide:

 Fine, so it looks like transmission type alone doesn’t have much predictive power (it has a very high p value).
 But I do think there’s something going on with transmission type.
 Let me model mpg as a function of the interaction between weight and transmission type.
 In other words, I think that transmission type influences the relationship between weight and mpg.

-mpg ~ weight + as.factor(am) + wt:as.factor(am), or, much more simply, using a “cross”, indicated in our formula by
+mpg ~ weight + as.factor(am) + wt:as.factor(am), where we use a colon (:) to indicate interaction, or, much more simply, using a “cross”, indicated in our formula by

 The output from this summary is trickier to interpret (but promises to pay off, as we see a very good R-squared).
 We know that